ANALYSIS-Trump threat to 'decouple' U.S. and China hits trade, investment reality

 The damage-control efforts by the Trump administration come after Trump said last week that "a complete decoupling from China" was an option, overruling U.S. Trade Representative Robert Lighthizer, who had told lawmakers that decoupling was not realistic.

-The Trump re-election campaign has made being "tough on China" a key part of his platform https://www.reuters.com/article/us-health-coronavirus-usa-election/blame-china-remake-economy-trump-pivots-to-new-election-message-amid-pandemic-idUSKBN22J1GT.
+The Trump re-election campaign has made being "tough on China" a key part of his platform.
 The White House has blamed Beijing for the spread of the coronavirus that has killed more than 120,000 Americans, more than any other country.
-(See a graphic https://graphics.reuters.com/HEALTH-CORONAVIRUS-USA/0100B5K8423/index.html of the spread of the coronavirus in the United States)
+(See a graphic of the spread of the coronavirus in the United States)

 But part of that message - that the United States is able and willing to walk away from its largest supplier - is challenged by on-the-ground realities.